rushiagr/npf/content/about.md

 I work as a software consultant and engineering lead at a startup.
 I code primarily in Python and shell scripts.
 I have brought two products of that startup to launch as a core engineer.

 I created and contributed to a few open source projects too.
-Also, in my previous employment, I was the chief engineer for developing relational database service for their infrastructurec cloud.
+Also, in my previous employment, I was the chief engineer for developing relational database service for their infrastructure cloud.

 Following are the consulting services I provide to my clients: